Privacy Policy

 • Determine the risks that applicants for a Tide account may pose to Tide’s business and our Members.

-Consents Any permissions, consents or preferences that you give us So we know what your preferences are in regards to marketing, automated decision-making and profiling (where this activity is based on your consent), cookies and any other relevant processing activities that you can opt-out of.
+Consents Any permissions, consents or preferences that you give us So we know what your preferences are in regards to marketing, automated decision-making and profiling (where this activity is based on your consent), cookies and any other relevant data processing activities that you can opt-out of.

 Developing and carrying out marketing or business development activities.